 “It’s not about taking IN CHARGE but about taking care of the PEOPLE THAT ARE IN OUR CHARGE.”Simon sinek

-Empathetic leadership is a leadership style that helps leaders understand their team members’ thoughts, feelings, and emotions.
-While an empathic leader is not an expert in mental health counseling, they do have a high level of emotional intelligence.
+Empathetic leadership is one of the best leadership styles for helping leaders understand their team members’ thoughts, feelings, and emotions.
+While empathetic leaders are not experts in mental health counseling, they do have a high level of emotional intelligence.
 This can make people feel more understood and less alone as they encounter challenges in life since empathy is the ability to experience, feel, or imagine what another person is going through.

 The Need for Empathetic Leaders